A Unifying Framework for Parallelizing Sequential Models with Linear Dynamical Systems: Discussion

 Clarifying the relationships and properties of these approaches through the lens of linear dynamical systems also suggests promising areas for future study.
-One clear direction of future work is to explore additional approaches for exploiting problem-specific structure.
-For example, an intermediate between Picard and quasi-Newton methods is a scaled identity approximation, $A_{t+1} = a_{t+1} I_D$.
+One clear direction of future work is to explore additional approaches for exploiting problem-specific structure, using our unifying framework to develop new fixed-point iterations.
+For example, an intermediate between Picard and quasi-Newton methods is a scaled identity approximation, $\tilde{A}_{t+1} = a_{t+1} I_D$.
 If we had prior knowledge on the appropriate scaling factors, $a_{t+1} \in \mathbb{R}$, we could avoid computing any Jacobian-vector product evaluations.
 More generally, there exist other groups of structured matrices with compact representations that are closed under composition such that a parallel evaluation of the LDS would be computationally efficient.
 Examples include permutation matrices, block-diagonal matrices, and block matrices where each sub-block is diagonal, among others.
 Future work should enumerate these use cases and investigate problem-specific applications where they are appropriate.
-One example application is for more efficient parallelization of the group word problem using a compact representation of permutation matrices.
+One example application is for more efficient parallelization of the group word problem using a compact representation of permutation matrices, as was done in concurrent work by \citet{terzic2025permutation}.

-In conclusion, understanding the shared backbone of these fixed-point methods can also give practitioners guidance about which methods to use for which problems.
+Understanding the shared backbone of these fixed-point methods can give practitioners guidance about which methods to use for which problems.
 As parallel evaluation of seemingly sequential processes becomes increasingly important in machine learning, these insights may provide valuable guidance to the field.